masolimano/maneage/README-hacking.md

      questions.
 Any time you are ready to push your commits to the remote repository, you can simply use `git push`.

- - **Feedback**: As you use the pipeline you will notice many things that if implemented from the start would have been very useful for your work.
-This can be in the actual scripting and architecture of the pipeline or in useful implementation and usage tips, like those below.
+ - **Feedback**: As you use the template you will notice many things that if implemented from the start would have been very useful for your work.
+This can be in the actual scripting and architecture of the template, or useful implementation and usage tips, like those below.
 In any case, please share your thoughts and suggestions with us, so we can add them here for everyone's benefit.

- - **Keep pipeline up-to-date**: In time, this pipeline is going to become more and more mature and robust (thanks to your feedback and the feedback of other users).
+ - **Keep template up-to-date**: In time, this template is going to become more and more mature and robust (thanks to your feedback and the feedback of other users).
 Bugs will be fixed and new/improved features will be added.
-So every once and a while, you can run the commands below to pull new work that is done in this pipeline.
-If the changes are useful for your work, you can merge them with your own customized pipeline to benefit from them.
-Just pay **very close attention** to resolving possible **conflicts** which might happen in the merge (updated general pipeline settings that you have customized).
+So every once and a while, you can run the commands below to pull new work that is done in this template.
+If the changes are useful for your work, you can merge them with your project to benefit from them.
+Just pay **very close attention** to resolving possible **conflicts** which might happen in the merge (updated settings that you have customized in the template).

      ```shell
-     $ git checkout pipeline
+     $ git checkout template
-     $ git pull pipeline-origin pipeline   # Get recent work in this pipeline.
+     $ git pull template-origin template   # Get recent work in the template
      $ git log XXXXXX..XXXXXX --reverse    # Inspect new work (replace XXXXXXs with hashs mentioned in output of previous command).
      $ git log --oneline --graph --decorate --all # General view of branches.
      $ git checkout master                 # Go to your top working branch.
-     $ git merge pipeline                  # Import all the work into master.
+     $ git merge template                  # Import all the work into master.
      ```

- - **Adding this project to a fork of your pipeline**: As you and your colleagues continue your project in this pipeline, it will be necessary to have separate forks/clones of it.
-But when you clone your own project on a different system, or a colleague clones it to collaborate with you, the clone won't have the `pipeline-origin` remote that you started the project with.
-As shown in the previous point, you need this remote to be able to pull recent updates from this pipeline.
-The steps below, will setup the `pipeline-origin` remote, and a `pipeline` branch to track it, on the new clone.
+ - **Adding this project to a fork of your project**: As you and your colleagues continue your project, it will be necessary to have separate forks/clones of it.
+But when you clone your own project on a different system, or a colleague clones it to collaborate with you, the clone won't have the `template-origin` remote that you started the project with.
+As shown in the previous point, you need this remote to be able to pull recent updates from this template.
+The steps below, will setup the `template-origin` remote, and a `templage` branch to track it, on the new clone.

      ```shell
-     $ git remote add pipeline-origin https://gitlab.com/makhlaghi/reproducible-paper.git
+     $ git remote add template-origin git://git.sv.gnu.org/reproduce
-     $ git fetch pipeline-origin
+     $ git fetch template-origin
-     $ git checkout --track pipeline-origin/pipeline
+     $ git checkout --track template-origin/template
      ```

  - **Pre-publication: add notice on reproducibility**: Add a notice